4 years full-time (plus optional placement year)

 You'll study one core linguistics module (if you're ab initio, you'll study the first year core module that you didn't take in your first year).

 You can elect to study one further module in languages or linguistics.
-We can offer you unparalleled coverage of the field, with modules taught by world-leading academics in the core areas of syntax, phonetics and phonology, semantics, and sociolinguistics, and in sub-fields including second language acquisition, child bilingualism, and historical-comparative linguistics.
+We can offer you unparalleled coverage of the field, with modules taught by world-leading academics in the core areas of syntax, phonetics and phonology, semantics, and sociolinguistics, and in sub-fields including second language acquisition, phonological development, and historical-comparative linguistics.

 You can divide the year abroad between two locations, a German-speaking country and a Spanish-speaking country, or you can choose to spend the whole year in one location.
 We assist you in setting up overseas university study, teaching or work placements, and offer guidance on all aspects of the year.
 See our current year abroad pages for more information.